 I have created this Unit Study Planner and Flexible Unit Study Printables for my subscribers.
 It contains 21 pages of unit study printables and worksheets that can be used with virtually any learning theme.
-If you click on the cover, it will take you to the page to subscribe or you can use the form at the end of this post.
+(You can subscribe at the end of this post.)
 All of the single page unit study printables shown on this page are included.

 This free unit study planner page is included.

 Rose-Breasted Grosbeak Breeding and Migration Map

 This map from Wikipedia shows their patterns.
 The light yellow is the breeding range.
 The orange is the migration only range.
 The blue is the wintering range.